killerstorm/rell/doc/guide/general.rst

     val name = 'Bob';
     val address = 'New York';
     val u = user(name, address);
-    val u2 = user(address, name); // Order does not matter - same record object is created.
+    val u2 = user(address, name); // Order does not matter - same struct value is created.

-Record attributes can be accessed using operator ``.``:
+Struct attributes can be accessed using operator ``.``:

 ::

     print(u.name, u.address);

-Safe-access operator ``?.`` can be used to read or modify attributes of a nullable record:
+Safe-access operator ``?.`` can be used to read or modify attributes of a nullable struct:

 ::